jcuga/murple/index.md

 # Game Manual
 ![Merve](/murple/assets/img/merve.png)

 You are `Merve`, a dedicated employee of the `Intergalactic Crayon Corporation` working diligently at the main factory on planet `Merph`.
-Your job is to color batches of blank crayons so they can be shipped off to all of the girls and boys in the galaxy.
+Unfortunately for you, all of the robots just went on strike.
+Now you'll never make `employee of the month`--unless you can finish coloring all the batches of blank crayons.
+If you don't, all of the boys and girls in the galaxy won't be able to enjoy them!

 ## Gameplay
 Colored droplets will fall from the top of the screen, one at a time.
 You have to color all of the crayons by steering the droplets into them.